Top Olympic sponsor Toyota pulls Games-related TV ads

 Being a corporate sponsor for the Olympics is usually all about using the games as a platform to enhance the brand.
 But being linked with a pandemic-era Games may be viewed by some as a potential marketing problem.

+“I need to emphasize that those partners and companies have been very supportive to Tokyo 2020.
+They are passionate about making these Games happen.”

-Toyota Motor Corp. signed on as a worldwide Olympic sponsor in 2015, in an eight-year deal reportedly worth nearly $1 billion, becoming the first car company to join the IOC’s top-tier marketing program.
+Toyota Motor Corp. signed on as a worldwide Olympic sponsor in 2015, in an 8-year deal reportedly worth nearly $1 billion, becoming the first car company to join the IOC’s top-tier marketing program.

 The sponsorship, which started globally in 2017, runs through the 2024 Olympics, covering three consecutive Olympics in Asia, including the Tokyo Games.